syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 textRange.CharacterFormat.FontSize = 10;

-//Access the instance of the cell (second row, second cell) and add the content into cell
+//Accessess the instance of the cell (second row, second cell) and adds the content into cell

 textRange = table[1, 1].AddParagraph().AppendText("50");